 Thanks to a second round of Rocket Grant funding from the Andy Warhol Foundation, administered by the Charlotte Street Foundation and the Spencer Museum of Art, Haven has developed a hive monitor prototype that can wirelessly transmit data from internal hive sensors to Haven’s website.

 Haven’s sensors began gathering data in a hive at the Kansas City Zoo on August 24 2018.
 The device hardware and software were developed with help from a computer engineer at Hammerspace Community Workshop in Kansas City and New York based data scientist John Donich.
-Here’s the link to the real–time hive data

 In addition to the measurements gathered by the internal sensors, every Haven hive functions as a sampling station.
 Using a ladder to catch a few bees at the hive entrance, any hive in the network can provide samples of honeybee DNA or local pollen for scientists to test for environmental pollution such as pesticides or other chemicals.